Which under-the-radar destinations should you be travelling to in 2020?Read more...

 All nationalities except Israelis are allowed to apply for a visa.
 Anyone domiciled in the USA should approach the Iranian Interests Section of the Embassy of Pakistan or the nearest Pakistani consulate or the Iranian Mission at the United Nations.
-Those resident elsewhere, however, including US passport holders, should contact the Iranian embassy or consulate in their country of residence for information regarding the embassy’s opening times, methods of payment and exact visa application details.
+Those resident elsewhere, including US passport holders, should contact the Iranian embassy or consulate in their country of residence for information regarding their embassy’s opening times, methods of payment and exact visa application details.
 Although the procedure for British and US passport holders is complex, other nationalities, including those from Germany, the Netherlands, Scandinavia and Italy, have fewer problems in this respect.
-Women without headscarves will generally be allowed onto Iranian embassy grounds, however, it is advisable and strongly recommended that you do wear a headscarf as it makes a good impression.
+Women without headscarves will generally be allowed onto Iranian embassy grounds; however, it is advisable and strongly recommended that you do wear a headscarf as it makes a good impression.

 A list of current international cities with services to and from Imam Khomeini International Airport is available on the English version of the airport’s website, which also contains useful plans showing routes through the airport, positions of banks and lists of available taxi services.